 First, we’ll take a look at the basics of sleep theory and then move on to our tips.
 They are divided into advice that raises your energy levels in the long term and quick tips that provide an immediate boost when you need to be awake and ready as soon as possible.

-Here’s the table of contents if you want to skip the theory and dive right into the tips.
+Here’s the table of contents if you want to skip the theory and go straight to the action.

 Basic sleep theory

 Humans, as well as any other living organisms, have multiple biological clocks.
 They are our innate timing devices composed of specific molecules that help us carry out essential functions and processes.

 Biological clocks produce circadian rhythms and regulate their timing.
 Circadian rhythms are physical, mental, and behavioural changes that follow a daily, 24-hour cycle.
 Although circadian rhythms are endogenous (built-in, self-sustained), they respond to environmental cues such as light and darkness.

 Our sleep-wake cycle is one of the most important and well-known circadian rhythms.
 As the name suggests, it determines our sleep patterns and lets our master clock know when it should produce more melatonin, a hormone that makes you sleepy.

 It also lets the master clock know when it’s time to wake up.
 Your body prepares to wake up an hour or so before you awaken.
 The process involves changes in your body temperature, blood pressure as well as serotonin and cortisol levels.